rust-lang/rust/src/doc/trpl/glossary.md

 ### Expression-Oriented Language

-In early programming languages [expressions][expression] and [statements][statement] were two separate syntactic categories: expressions had a value and statements did things.
+In early programming languages, [expressions][expression] and [statements][statement] were two separate syntactic categories: expressions had a value and statements did things.
 However, later languages blurred this distinction, allowing expressions to do things and statements to have a value.
 In an expression-oriented language, (nearly) every statement is an expression and therefore returns a value.
-Consequently these expression statements can themselves form part of larger expressions.
+Consequently, these expression statements can themselves form part of larger expressions.

 [expression]: glossary.html#expression